Satyajit-Chaudhuri/Data-Visualization-Projects/Fandango-Movie-Ratings-Analysis/Readme.md

 The following builds up upon that data.
 Here the modified datasets have been used to do the Exploratory Data Analysis.

+**The plotly graphs may take some time to load.
+Please bear with me!**